Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I have had my own Piano Studio for both group piano classes and individual lessons with elementary age beginners, transfer students and adults.
 In the Public School settings, I have had access to keyboards to use as instruction in general music classes.

-Beginning students up to age 11 will begin with Bastien method.
+Beginning students up to age 11 typically begin with the Bastien method.
 This curriculum is great at introducing interval recognition.
-I supplement this with fun pieces from Alfred, where they strengthen sight reading skills.
+I supplement this with fun pieces from Alfred, where students can strengthen sight reading skills.
 Flashcards are also used as reinforcement.

 Older kids and adults will begin with Alfred's adult course and progress quickly into independent playing.

-The object is to learn to plat the piano with total control and a beautiful sound.
+The object is to learn to play the piano with total control and a beautiful sound.

 Ms. S. believes that great playing is derived from great technique.
 Technique is an essential part of becoming a successful musician.
 Ms. S. helps her students perfect their technical abilities allowing them to explore vast musical repertoire.
 Musicality is what brings music to life.
 Every musician has their own unique ideas that are expressed through their playing.
 Ms. S. helps her students develop their natural creative instincts and convey their ideas through their music.
 Learning how to play music is fun and rewarding, however it also requires a great deal of self discipline.
 Practicing your instrument consistently is necessary to become a successful musician.
 Music is a fun way to learn the value of hard work and self discipline for students of all ages.